To explore campus, you can walk, bike, or ride the Miami Metro to these main areas of campus.

 Opened on January 27, 2014, the Armstrong Student Center is designed as the living room for the campus community, offering meeting rooms, quiet study rooms, unique dining concepts, lounge space, student organization offices, and signature event spaces for student events.

 Located in the center of campus, Shriver is filled to the brim with certain Miami essentials, including ATMs and meeting facilities.
-Haines Food Court and Tuffy's provide several dining choices and offer toasted rolls, a tasty Miami tradition.
-Shriver Center is also home to the University Box Office, First Miami Student Credit Union, Spring Street Market, and the University Bookstore, which sells sportswear, textbooks, and school supplies.
+Shriver Center is also home to the new Admission Visit Center and the University Bookstore, which sells sportswear, textbooks, and school supplies.

 After giving your mind a workout, give your body one at the Recreational Sports Center.
 All you need to get into the Rec is your student ID, motivation, and determination.

-One of the four libraries on campus, King Library has over two million volumes, online access, and is open 24 hours during the week.
+One of the four libraries on campus, King Library has over two million volumes, with access to online resources and services, and is open 24 hours a day, 7 days a week.
 You are bound to find what you are looking for in here.
 Newly remodeled, the library features group study rooms, advanced technology classrooms, and "King Cafe," offering Starbucks coffee and a wide selection of baked goods and sandwiches.
-The other three libraries, Brill Science Library located in Hughes Hall, Art & Architecture in Alumni Hall, and the Music Library in the Center for Performing Arts offer quiet study spaces as well.
+The other three libraries on campus offer quiet study spaces as well: B.E.S.T.
+Library (business, engineering, science, and technology) in Laws Hall, Wertz Library (art and architecture) in Alumni Hall, and Amos Library (music) in the Center for Performing Arts.

-Located between East Quad and Academic Quad, this field hosts numerous intramural sports events as well as concerts and the annual 20/20-10/10 Bike Race, the second largest collegiate bike race in America.
+Located between East Quad and Academic Quad, this field hosts numerous intramural sports events as well as concerts and festivals.